YashAnand1/SelfNotes-November/README.md

 <div align="center">

 # 🪐 **Overview**
+# 🪵 **Logs**
 </div>

 Greetings from my self-documentation repository, which I have set up in order to closely track my everyday office activities in November.
-This paperwork acts as a painstaking log of my endeavours, supporting the upkeep of my organisational discipline and the development of a clear picture of my professional development.
-It will be employed to systematically log my assignments, accomplishments, and minute information related to command execution, combining these elements into a single repository.
+This document is to act liek a  log of my daily contributions towards work during my time at office.
+Though the daily updates will be written for my own self-reference, they can also be used as a reference for others who may want to look into the contributions that I have made per day.
+These updates will be used to systematically log my assignments, accomplishments, and minute information related to command executions.

-I acknowledge the inherent worth of self-documentation as a professional development tool and value its ability to help me gain a thorough grasp of my work habits and gradually improve my skills over time.
-In light of this knowledge, I start my November work log today.

 _____________________________________________________________________________________

+## 📝 **Logs**

+The daily updates or logs will be written everyday and pushed to this repository using Git.
+These logs can be accessed by going through the index provided in this repository.
+In case of missed updates, I will be trying to publish them the next day.